 MAKING AN APPOINTMENT

-Pratt Health Services is open for limited in-person services, and remains available virtually and for telehealth visits during regular hours.
+Pratt Health Services is open for limited in-person services, and remains available virtually and for telehealth visits during our office hours, Monday through Friday, from 9-4 in the summer and 9-5 during the academic year.
 During the COVID-19 pandemic, our dedicated staff will continue to provide our students with excellent care, albeit in a non-traditional way.

 The Health Center is located on the first floor of Willoughby Hall.

 When emailing please include your Student ID number in the subject line.